Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/02-deploy/02-manual-render-deploy/README.md

-# 02 Manual heroku deploy
+# 02 Manual render deploy

-In this example we are going to learn how to deploy app to heroku manually.
+In this example we are going to learn how to deploy app to render manually.

 We will start from `01-production-bundle`.